MEMBERS AND VOLUNTEERS NEEDED

 The committee meeting dates for 2015 are listed below.
 All meetings start at 7pm and are held in City Beach.

-7 September (likely to be the annual general meeting – to be confirmed)
+5 October (proposed date of the annual general meeting – to be confirmed)

 Christmas Party – in December to be advised.